NEUPRO is a prescription medicine used to treat Parkinson’s disease and moderate-to-severe

 Important Safety Information

 NEUPRO contains a sulfite called sodium metabisulfite.
-Sulfites can cause severe allergic
+Sulfites could cause severe allergic

 reactions that are life threatening to some people who are sensitive to sulfites.
 People with